-This video is up to date as of April 2019, however we recommend you to check the most up to date Tier 4 Visa Guidance on the Home Office website before making your visa application.
+This video is up to date as of November 2020, however we recommend you check the most up to date Student Visa Guidance on the Home Office website before making your visa application.
 The example used in the video may be slightly different to your own situation and you may be asked additional questions, or be required to submit different documents for your visa application.
 If you have any questions regarding this please contact firstname.lastname@example.org for advice.

 Who Can Apply?

-In order to be granted a Tier 4 visa, you must pass a points-based assessment and score 40 points.
+In order to be granted a Student visa, you must pass a points-based assessment and score 70 points.
 The points are broken down like this:

-- 30 points for Confirmation of Acceptance for Studies (CAS) from Coventry University, which includes a valid CAS reference number
+- Confirmation of Acceptance for Studies (CAS) requirement

-- 10 points for showing that you have enough money to cover the cost of your course, and your monthly living expenses in the UK, for up to 9 months
+- Meeting the financial requirement, showing that you have enough money to cover the cost of your course, and your monthly living expenses in the UK, for up to 9 months

 In addition to the points you need to obtain, you may also be interviewed as a part of your application.

-The Home Office has specified the amount of money that you will need to show before they grant you the 10 points towards your Tier 4 Visa.
-If you are studying in the UK for the first time you will need:
+The Home Office has specified the amount of money that you will need to show before they grant you the 10 points towards your Student Visa.
+If you are studying in the UK (outside of London) for the first time you will need:

 Length of Course